Finding of k in Fagin's R. Theorem 24: Proof of theorem for

-\textit{There exist multi-nary logic functions such that, for every countable function $T$ with $T\left(l\right) \geq l + 1$ for each l and for every language $A$ which is recognized by a non-deterministic one-tape Turing machine in time $T$, the language $A$ is recognized by a deterministic one-tape Turing machine in time $T^3$}.
+TEOREM. \textit{There exist multivalued logic functions such that, for every countable function $T$ with $T\left(l\right) \geq l + 1$ for each l and for every language $A$ which is recognized by a non-deterministic one-tape Turing machine in time $T$, the language $A$ is recognized by a deterministic one-tape Turing machine in time $T^6$}.

 \textit{Proof}.
-Every word $w$ of length $l$ in language $A$ could be expressed in non-deterministic one-tape Turing machine and in one-tape deterministic Turing machine so that
+Every string $w$ of length $l$ in language $A$ could be expressed in non-deterministic one-tape Turing machine and in one-tape deterministic Turing machine so that